newtheatre/history-project/docs/editing.md

 If you have bundler on your system you can just do `bundle install` to install all the dependencies.

-To get jekyll up and running do `jekyll serve --watch`, the site will then be available on <http://localhost:4000>.
+To get jekyll up and running do `bundle exec jekyll serve --watch`, the site will then be available on <http://localhost:4000>.